ke2hni/DVSwitch-Mods/README.md

 of this repository.
 Its separate reference archive must be retained outside the repository for future development.

-The menu launches these two installers after the standard installation choice;
+The menu provides separate options to launch these two standalone installers;
 their backups are maintained by the standalone scripts.

 > [!NOTE]